 For example, “likes” used to be the main determinant for good social media performance, but as platforms started to attribute less importance to them, they became irrelevant.
 Now interactions that signal a deeper engagement, such as saves and shares, are the main indicators of how your posts’ will perform on the feed.

 So it’s important to keep up with the way algorithms work as they change quite often and impact your performance greatly.
 Once you start implementing your social media strategy, you’ll get a better understanding of what success looks like for your business and then you can adjust your KPIs accordingly.

-When it comes to promoting your business through social media, not all platforms are equal.
-So instead of focusing on the most popular networks, research where your target audience spends time online.
+When it comes to promoting your business through social media, not all social platforms are equal.
+Instead of focusing on the most popular networks, research where your target audience spends time online.
 For example, Pinterest could work great for a fashion ecommerce store that targets millennial women, whereas Twitter might be the better option for a business that sells electronics and targets senior men.

 So let’s take a look at some of the biggest social media platforms, understand their differences, and see which one can help you find and engage with your target audience best.